Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 With Eq.\eqref{eq:GZF} Ermakov-Pinney equation \eqref{eq:EPeq} can be solved analytically (see Refs.\cite{Lewis,NUF21} for details).
 For illustration, we adopt Glaser field parameters of $a=4$, $c=15$; the resulting function $b(z)$ is plotted in the upper middle panel of Fig.\ref{fig:Fig2}.
 Consistent with previous findings \cite{NUF21, Silenko2, Filina2023}, we observe oscillations in $b(z)$ within the magnetic field region where the Glaser field strength is significant, leading to corresponding oscillations in the quantum state dispersion $\sigma_\rho$.

 The rotation angles computed from Eq.\eqref{eq:ang} are displayed in the top left and right panels of Fig.\ref{fig:Fig2}.
 For the $\psi_+$ component, where the OAM projection is aligned with the magnetic field, the result is a steady net rotation.
 In contrast, the $\psi_{-}$ component exhibits an oscillating rotation angle, producing a characteristic wobbling motion.
+We note that using one of the angles from Eq. \eqref{eq:ang} is an approximation for the non-pure state.
+The decomposition coefficients for the half-blocked state span both positive and negative values.
+Thus, we define the approximate observable net rotation angle as the angle of the group with the largest total intensity, which is the sum of the squared moduli of the decomposition coefficients.

 To analyze the dynamics, we examine two specific cases of half-blocked states: one with $n_a=0$, $l_a=1$ (Fig.\ref{fig:Fig2}, lower left row) and another with $n_a=0$, $l_a=-3$ (Fig.\ref{fig:Fig2}, lower right row).
 The intensity distribution $|\psi_{arc}|^2$ at various positions $z$ is calculated using Eq.\eqref{eq:psifull}, Eq.\eqref{eq:psiparts}, and the exact coefficients $c_{n,l}$ from Eq.\eqref{eq:cnl}, assuming $b_0=1$ and $b'_0=0$ for simplicity.